A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network: Transaction Fee Competition

 We estimate the optimal fee increase $\beta^*$ for each node over multiple snapshots and independent simulations.
 For the five node income groups that we previously defined in Figure~\ref{fig:failedTrafficRatio}, we show the average optimal base fee increment as well as the corresponding routing income gain in Figure~\ref{fig:feeOptimalization}.

+The transaction fee data shows that the current LN fee market is still immature, as the majority of all channels apply default base fee ($1$ SAT) and fee rate ($10^{-6}$ SAT), while the capacities are usually set higher than the default value ($100000$ SAT) in the \textit{lnd} client, see Figure~\ref{fig:channel_stat_normal}.

-In our measurements, we find that nodes with high routing income could still increase their base fee by a few thousand Satoshis, thus generating an average gain of 10,000-100,000 Satoshis (0.8-8 USD) in their daily income.
+In our measurements, we find that nodes with high routing income could still increase their base fee by a few hundred satoshis, thus generating an average gain of more than 10,000 satoshis in their daily income.
 Despite the low gain, our assumption is that it could get orders of magnitude higher if router nodes increased their base fee in succession, which could have a major impact on the competition for transaction costs.